-Jewel, 46, Flashes Cleavage In Low-Cut Top & Leather Jacket
+Jewel, 46, Looks Gorgeous In V-Neck Top And Leather Jacket

 Jewel Kilcher returned to her Instagram account this week to share another stunning photo with her adoring fans.
 The "You Were Meant for Me" singer grabbed some attention while serving up a steamy look for the camera.

-In the sultry snap, Jewel, 46, looked drop dead gorgeous as she rocked a flowing light-pink top.
-The shirt boasted a low-cut neckline that flashed a bit of her ample cleavage in the process.
+In the sultry snap, Jewel, 46, looked drop-dead gorgeous in a flowy light pink top.
+The shirt boasted a low-cut neckline and a relaxed fit.

 She added a stylish, pale leather jacket as well.
-The coat featured metal buttons and zippers, as it fit her shoulders and arms perfectly.
+The coat featured metal buttons and zippers, and it fit her shoulders and arms perfectly.
 She opted to jazz up the look just a bit by sporting a pair of dangling earrings and a long chain with a large pendant around her neck.

 Jewel stood in front of a plain, white backdrop for the photo.
 She had one arm hanging at her side.
 The other was bent while she rested a hand on her hip.
 She tilted her head slightly and gave a smoldering stare into the camera.